Readmikenow is a freelance writer who enjoys researching music, movies, history, and more.

 Jim Henson started designing and building puppets when he was in high school.
-As a freshman at the University of Maryland, College Park, Henson created Sam and Friends.
-It was a sketch-comedy show with puppets he had created.
+As a freshman at the University of Maryland, College Park, Henson created Sam and Friends: a sketch-comedy show with puppets he'd made.
 It lasted approximately five minutes and was shown on television.
 Henson developed experimental films as well as produced advertisements for coffee.
 In 1958, Henson founded Muppets, Inc. It eventually became The Jim Henson Company.

 On September 24, 1936, James Maury Henson was born in Greenville, Mississippi.
 His early life was spent in Leland, Mississippi until his family moved during the late 1940s to University Park, Maryland.
 According to Henson, one of the biggest events of his childhood was when his family got its first television.
 When he was growing up, Henson enjoyed listening to ventriloquist Edgar Bergen who became an early puppet act on television.
 He also liked Kukla, Fran, and Ollie and claimed to have found inspiration from both programs.

 In 1954, Jim Henson was in high school and began working at WTOP-TV.
 His job was to create puppets to be used on a Saturday-morning children's show: The Junior Morning Show.
 After graduating from high school, he attended the University of Maryland.
 As a university student, Henson took a puppetry class offered by the university's applied arts department.
 During his time, he created a five-minute show called Sam and Friends, which was a financial success.
 It included a prototype of his character Kermit the Frog.
 After Henson graduated from the University of Maryland, he was still conflicted about pursuing a career performing with puppets.
 Henson then decided to spend time in Europe.
 He was there for several months and became inspired by watching European puppet performers.
 Henson learned how the European puppet performers viewed their work as an art form.